 AJFF strives to provide a safe, pleasant, and secure environment for festivalgoers.
 All cell phones and other electronic devices inside the auditorium must be turned OFF prior to the introduction of each film.
 Please do not text or check devices during screenings—their lit screens are distracting to others.
 The use of cameras or recording devices of any kind is strictly prohibited during the screenings.
 Please take all personal belongings and litter with you as you exit the theater.
 AJFF is not responsible for personal items left behind at the theater venues.

-AJFF screenings are monitored with the assistance of Austin Police Department officers.
+AJFF screenings are monitored with the assistance of Austin Police Department or Travis County Sheriff officers.
 AJFF reserves the right to search the personal belongings of any attendee inside the theater.
 AJFF reserves the right to refuse entry or to eject from the theater any disruptive attendees.
 No guns, knives, explosives, or other weapons are allowed at AJFF events.

 For further information or questions, contact AJFF at email@example.com.
 There will be no exceptions to this established Code of Conduct.